humaidq/huma.id/content/blog/openai-assistant.md

 ### Demo

-Here is video demoing the setup.
+Here is a video demoing the setup: <https://youtu.be/pyhmaCWJn0o>

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/pyhmaCWJn0o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Things we can improve